 Start by writing the topics or ideas you want to organize in the center of your page.

 Next, draw a circle around each topic and write down all of its associated words.
 If there are too many associated words to fit in one circle, draw additional circles around it.

 When you've finished drawing circles for each topic, look for patterns that emerge between them.

 A good affinity diagram template should include these elements:

-- Circles around each topic filled with words associated with that topic
+Circles around each topic are filled with words associated with that topic

 Do's and Don'ts of Affinity Diagrams

 Use them as an alternative to brainstorming sessions

 Affinity diagrams allow you to brainstorm without interruption or distraction